avritchie/tonga/README.md

 * Click the main panel to freeze or unfreeze the position of the zoom panel
 * When the Tab key is pressed, the layer viewed previously is displayed temporarily
 * Press Shift+Tab to select the layer viewed previously
-* Double click a layer to select the same layer in all images (where possible)
 * Press G to switch the layer being half transparent (on/off)
 * Press S to switch the stack image mode on/off for this image
 * Press Shift+S to switch the stack mode on/off for all images
+* Double click a layer to select the same layer in all images (where possible)
+* Keep the Ctrl button pressed to select multiple layers at once
+* Press Ctrl+A after clicking the image list or layer list selects every item on the list
+* Press the Delete key to delete the currently selected image(s) or layer(s)
+* Press Shift+Delete key to delete the currently selected layer(s) in all images
+* Press F2 to rename the currently selected image(s) or layer(s)
+* Press Ctrl+Z to undo the latest action (and Ctrl+Y to redo it)

 ### Image processing